-Leading scientists from around the world serve on our Advisory Council.
-Working with our chief scientist, Dr. Steven C. Amstrup, they guide us on the most urgent projects in a warming Arctic.
+PBI supports polar bear research prioritized by the IUCN Polar Bear Specialist Group and by our conservation partners across the Arctic.
+Working with our chief scientist, Dr. Steven C. Amstrup, and our senior director of conservation, Geoff York, they guide us on the most urgent projects in a warming Arctic.
 Here are the projects we're supporting right now—and some we've already accomplished:

 Polar Bear Population Studies

-Some scientists predict that the Arctic could be ice free in summer in just ten years.
+Based on projected future sea ice losses, two-thirds of the world’s polar bear population could disappear within this century.
 Population studies track changes as the polar bear's habitat shrinks.
-These counts provide governments with critical data for making decisions—helping to protect the bears.
+This research provides governments with critical data for making decisions—helping to conserve the bears.

 Maternal Den Studies

-Understanding polar bear denning behavior is crucially important as industry moves into the Arctic.
-Our research helps set guidelines so mothers and cubs aren't disturbed.
-It will also help us understand the impact of climate change on the critical reproductive function of denning.
+Understanding polar bear denning behavior is crucially important as human activities increase across the Arctic.
+This research documents key aspects of denning behavior and adds to our knowledge of den habitat selection.
+The findings will help managers and policy makers establish the best possible guidelines for assuring the welfare of denning bears.
+It will also help scientists understand the impact of climate change on the critical reproductive function of denning.

 What sounds can polar bears hear?
 What noises disturb them?
 Do scents play a role in finding mates?
 Zoo bears help us with studies that would be impossible to conduct on bears in the wild—but have important implications for their wild counterparts.